 Access at An Lanntair and other venues

 Our other main venue is a purpose built modern arts centre with lift access and nearby on-street parking.
 For full information on access at An Lanntair please go to their website www.lanntair.com.
-Community halls and venues used are similarly compliant.
+Community halls and venues used are similarly accessible, with toilet facilities.

 Personal Assistant Ticket Scheme

-In our commitment to make the Festival accessible to everyone, we will provide those disabled ticket holders who are in receipt of disability benefits with one free ticket for a personal assistant.
+In our commitment to make the Festival main arena accessible for everyone, we will provide those disabled ticket holders who are in receipt of disability benefits with one free ticket for a personal assistant.
 Disability benefits include Disability Living Allowance at medium or higher rate, Attendance Allowance and Personal Independence Payments.
 We will ask you to show us your letter confirming benefit when you collect your tickets.

-All you need to do is continue to book tickets for your party as required with exception of carer.
-On receiving your confirmation send an email to firstname.lastname@example.org headed 'Personal Carer' requesting addition of carer to your booking.
+To get the free carer ticket, book tickets for your party but DO NOT BOOK THE CARER.
+On receiving your ticket confirmation send an email to firstname.lastname@example.org headed ‘Personal Carer’ and ask us to add a carer to your booking.
 Do this AS SOON AS YOU RECEIVE CONFIRMATION and we’ll take care of the rest.
-When collecting your tickets you should present a copy of your most recent DLA entitlement letter from the Department of Work and Pensions.
+When collecting your tickets you should present a copy of your most recent entitlement letter from the Department of Work and Pensions.

 Viewing Areas (VA)

 For best view, you need to arrive early in the programme.
 Those arriving later will probably have to sit behind others.
-If your friend or carer is able to see from further back, or to stand during the concert, please give priority for seating at the front to other disabled people.
+If your friend or carer is able to see from further back, or to stand during the concert, please be aware that priority is for seating at the front for other disabled people.

 Full details on vehicle access to viewing areas and on disabled car parking arrangements will be provided at the festival office when collecting tickets.
 Parking for disabled drivers can be provided, though this is very limited and should be pre-booked.
 There will be better access for disabled people who arrive as passengers and can be dropped off.
 Please be aware that vehicle curfews will be in operation at certain times when pedestrian footfall is at its peak.

 We try to update our knowledge on access needs every year.
 If you have individual queries please contact us at the Festival Office.
 Please get in touch on 01851 621234 or at the Festival Office on 01851 702333.
-You can also use these numbers to give us feedback or suggestions to help improve facilities for next year, or e-mail us at email@example.com tel: 01851 621234.
+You can also use these numbers to give us feedback or suggestions to help improve facilities for next year, or e-mail us at email@example.com.
 Some responses may need additional research time.